 Firing with a torch and heatproof block

 How to Fire Successfully

 - Use the manufacturer’s recommended schedule: Manufacturers of each clay formula have devoted substantial time and effort to determine the best firing schedule and technique for their formula.
 The manufacturer directions for firing will be based on their knowledge of the metals included in the clay.
 For this reason, it is recommended you begin your firing of base metal clays with the manufacturer’s recommended schedule.

 - Do a test firing: Each piece of equipment is a variable which factors into the firing temperatures and times.
 If you change one variable, you may need to adjust for it.
-For examples, ceramic containers fire hotter than stainless steel containers.
+For example, ceramic containers fire hotter than stainless steel containers.
 Adjustments may need to be made for these variables.
 Also, kilns often fire hotter or colder than the temperature readout indicates.

 For this reason, it is always recommended that a test firing for any new clay be performed.
 It may require a few tests to determine the optimal firing schedule for each specific clay, but it is worth the effort to achieve consistent results.

 - Create a strip out of the clay that is 5 cards thick, 2 inches long and ¼ – ½ inch wide.